Michael-Chiem/EyeOfTheTiger/Develop/gist-template.md

 - "^: Anchor - Start of the line anchor"
 - "$: Anchor - End of the line anchor"
 - /<span style="color:red;">^</span>John\sDoe\s(?:\(\d{3}\)\s\d{3}-\d{4}|\d{3}-\d{3}-\d{4})<span style="color:red;">$</span>/m

+Anchors in regular expressions are used to specify positions in the input string.
+In this regex, the caret <span style="color:red;">^</span> is an anchor that asserts the start of the line.
+It ensures that the pattern "John Doe" must occur at the beginning of a line.
+Similarly, the dollar sign <span style="color:red;">$</span> is another anchor used at the end of the regex, asserting the end of the line.
+It ensures that the phone number pattern must occur at the end of the line.
+Anchors are crucial for enforcing specific positions within the input text, providing context for where matches should occur.

 ### Quantifiers

 ### Grouping Constructs